 Install the square return air duct perpendicular to the joists.
 You want to run it so it covers up all the holes you cut in the panning.
 Cut holes in the top of the return air duct to match the holes in the panning.
 This allows the air to get into the return air duct.
 The return air duct is connected together using s-slips and drive cleats and should be installed tight to the bottom of the ceiling joists so it makes a tight seal with the panning.
 For better energy efficiency, you can insulate your return air duct with 1 1/2-inch foil faced duct wrap.
 This will prevent heat gain or loss as the air passes through your return air duct.
 Secure the duct to the ceiling joists with 1-inch galvanized hanger strap.

 Step 4: Add New Air Return Duct to Furnace

 Cut a hole in the bottom of the return duct next to where the furnace is.
 This is where you'll attach another duct that will run down and in to the furnace.
 Cut a hole in the side of the furnace that matches the size of your filter rack.
 Make the connections from the bottom of your return cut to your filter rack and attach to the furnace.
 Cut duct as necessary to fit.

 Install your HVAC filter into your filter rack.
-Caulk all joints and seams of the duct with a high-quality clear silicone caulk for best energy performance.
+Seal all joints and seams of the duct with a duct sealant and a cheap paintbrush for best energy performance.

 Screw all your return air registers over the holes that you cut upstairs.
 Your return air duct system is now complete.